 Step 1.
 Buy an envelope of cards

 Envelopes cost $5 and contain two cards for each of the five games played.
 The cards can be purchased from the following merchants and vendors; Five Islands Market, Crossroads Co-op, Ken's Grocery ,Parrsboro Legion Br.
-45, Robbie George, Wright's Pharmacy, Dad's Country Store in Port Greville, or Advocate Rite Stop.
+45, Robbie George, Wright's Pharmacy, Two Islands Brewery, Dad's Country Store in Port Greville, or Advocate Rite Stop.

 Step 2.
 Tune in Tuesdays at 6:00 pm.